-Beeswax has been used throughout history as a sealant and waterproofing agent for items like belts, tents and shoes.
-By rubbing beeswax onto a surface like leather or canvas then heating it, the wax seeps into the materials’ fibres and blocks water from passing through.
+Beeswax has been used throughout history as a sealant and waterproofing agent for items like belts, tents, and shoes.
+By rubbing beeswax onto a surface like leather or canvas and then heating it, the wax seeps into the materials’ fibers and blocks water from passing through.

 9. Never goes bad

-With so many beneficial properties, beeswax is a healthy and harmless alternative to plastic for storing food in.
+With so many beneficial properties, beeswax is a healthy and harmless alternative to plastic for storing food.
 SuperBee beeswax wraps use the natural power of beeswax to protect and store your food in a safe way as a plastic wrap alternative.
 Since beeswax is waterproof, it keeps unwanted moisture out of food while trapping the food’s natural moisture in.
-Meanwhile, its antibacterial and antifungal properties keep bacteria and germs at bay while the fact that its all-natural and non toxic mean that, unlike chemical-filled plastics, it’s safe to have close to your food.
-Many people even use beeswax to seal fresh cheeses for ageing – you can’t get much closer than that!
+Meanwhile, its antibacterial and antifungal properties keep bacteria and germs at bay while the fact that it’s all-natural and nontoxic means that, unlike chemical-filled plastics, it’s safe to have close to your food.
+Many people even use beeswax to seal fresh cheeses for aging – you can’t get much closer than that!